janaSunrise/spotify-playing-readme/README.md

 **Once done, Run the server using `pipenv run start`!
 It should boot up at `localhost:5000`!
 Enjoy!**

+## TODOs Planned

+There are several things planned for this project.
+Here are the TODOs, Kept public for reference, and transparent-ness.

+- [ ] FAQ
+  - How to contribute
+  - How to add a theme
+  - How to work with options
+  - Adding more features
+  - Customization
+- [ ] Improve the current themes
+- [ ] Add more themes
+- [ ] Add more customization options
+  - Background color
+  - Duration display
+  - Marquee show
+  - Dancing bars display
+  - Changing the image size, Options: Large, medium, small
+- [ ] Bar customization
+  - No bars
+  - Green normal bars
+  - Spectograph
+- [ ] More Features and plans.

 ## 🤝 Contributing

 Contributions, issues and feature requests are welcome.
 After cloning & setting up project locally, you can just submit